kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 ### onreply_route

 SIP reply routing block executed by **tm** module.
-It contains a set of actions to be taken for SIP replies in the contect of an active transaction.
+It contains a set of actions to be taken for SIP replies in the context of an active transaction.

 The 'onreply_route' must be armed for the SIP requests whose replies